Covid 19 coronavirus: Hairdressers brace for post-lockdown frenzy

 "People haven't had their hair done for what, six weeks?
 If not more if they didn't get in before the lockdown, so your compiling eight weeks of clients into the first two weeks."

-Hairdressers across the country are holding their breath salons will open under alert level two and are anticipating what safety protocols they will need to implement in order to open.
+Hairdressers across the country are hoping their breath salons will open under alert level 2 and are anticipating what safety protocols they will need to implement in order to open.

 On top of regular hygiene protocols, Svensek said they would be opening for longer hours and leaving middle seats empty to space out clients and comply with social distancing rules.